kylekrause3/LearnOpenGL/README.md

 https://github.com/glfw
 - compile with CMake, build with Visual Studio
 - put *glfw3.lib* in the ./lib/ foler
-- put *glfw3.h* in the ./include/GLFW/ folder (if it doesn't exist then make it)
+- put *glfw3.h* and *glfw3native.h* in the ./include/GLFW/ folder (if it doesn't exist then make it)

 https://github.com/Dav1dde/glad
 - If the webservice is unavailable, Compile with CMake, build with Visual Studio